pine-vm/pine/implement/Pine.Core/Elm/ElmCompilerInDotnet/elm-compiler-implementation-guide.md

 function the compiler records:

-1. **`WrapperValue`** — the partial-application wrapper as a `PineValue`, produced by either `FunctionValueBuilder.EmitFunctionValueWithEnvFunctions` (recursive SCC members) or `FunctionValueBuilder.EmitFunctionValueWithoutEnvFunctions` (non-recursive members).
+1. **`WrapperValue`** — the partial-application wrapper as a `PineValue`, produced by `FunctionValueBuilder.EmitFunctionValueWithEnvFunctions` for every function (recursive or not — Approach A1).
 This is the value that escapes when the function is used as a first-class value.
 2. **`ParameterCount`** — the function's declared arity.
 3. **`EnvFunctions`** — the list of captured env-function values used by the closure.
-Empty for non-recursive functions emitted with the `WithoutEnvFunctions` shape; otherwise the SCC member list in stable sorted order.
+Empty for non-recursive single-member SCCs;
+   otherwise the SCC member list in stable sorted order.
+The wrapper always reserves `env[0]` for this list, even when empty.
 4. **`EncodedExpression`** — the function body encoded as a `PineValue` in the env-functions-at-index-0 layout (i.e. `env[0]` holds the captured env-functions list and `env[1..N]` hold arguments